Table of Contents

 Android users have the option to save the WhatsApp backup on Google Drive, instead of locally.
 Automatically saving your daily WhatsApp messaging history to Google Drive is a great way to save space locally.
-To backup to Google Drive, users of WhatsApp for Android will need a Google account, if they already do not have one.
-Here are the steps to backup your WhatsApp chat history to Google drive:
+To backup to Google Drive, users of WhatsApp for Android will need a Google account, if they do not have one already.
+Here are the steps to backup your WhatsApp chat history to Google Drive:

 - Open WhatsApp.

 - Go to Menu.

 - Choose Chats.

 - Tap Back up to Google Drive.
 You can set the frequency of the automatic backup or disable the feature altogether.

 - Select a Google account to backup your WhatsApp chat history to.